-A cloud VPN (also known as virtual private network as a service (VPNaas) or hosted VPN) is a new type of VPN technology that’s specifically designed for the cloud.
+A cloud VPN (aka a virtual private network as a service or hosted VPN) is a new type of VPN technology that’s specifically designed for the cloud.

 Until recently, when a company’s employees were working outside the office, they would generally use a remote access virtual private network, or VPN, to securely access any applications, data or files they needed from the company servers.

 However, over the past several years, as new cloud technologies have emerged and mobile workforces have swelled, many companies have moved away from in-house data centers to using the cloud instead.
 In fact, so many companies have done this to date that IDC, a global market intelligence firm, estimates 67% of enterprise IT infrastructure and software will be cloud-based by the end of 2020.

 Consequently, most of the time, it no longer makes sense for a company to use a traditional VPN to connect remote workers back to a physical office when the company’s applications and data all reside in the cloud.
 More importantly, since traditional VPNs were never designed to work with the cloud, they don’t provide enough security protection for cloud environments.